dragonflyoss/Dragonfly/test/README.md

 ## Run Test Cases Automatically

-Test cases can be run via `Makefile` of this repo, or just manully.
+Test cases can be run via `Makefile` of this repo, or just manually.

 To run the test automatically, the following prerequisites are needed: